 His skills were first honed of necessity: Born and raised in East Los Angeles, he grew up in a family impacted by alcoholism, domestic violence, gangs, and drug-addicted family members.
 A father by the age of 15, and with the help of his mother, he overcame many barriers and obstacles to accomplish his goals of finishing high school and attending San Jose State University, where he is currently a candidate for two Bachelor of Arts degrees in psychology and sociology.

-Mario resides in San Jose, California with his wife Blasa, his son Miguel Fernando, and his two beautiful daughters Iliana Esperanza, and Adelita Beatriz.
+Mario resides in San Jose, California with his wife Blasa, his daughter Iliana Esperanza, and his sons Miguel Fernando and AB.